AndrewHenderson/backbone.chain-router/README.md

   }
 });
 ```
-Sometimes, you may want to call routes in the middle of the chain which are not meant to intercept the parameters in the route fragments.
-In this case, you must bracket the callback.
+Sometimes, we may want to execute routes in the order which are not meant to be passed route fragment parameters.
+In this case, we bracket this particular callback.
 ```js
 Backbone.Router.extend({
   routes: {